jerryhgladinet/docs/admin/source/chapter04.rst

 .. note::
-    A tenant is usually mapped to an organization or sometimes, a service provider would call them clients.
+    A tenant is usually mapped to an organization or in the case of MSP managed organization, a service provider would call them clients.
 Basically a tenant is a management scope that represents an organization.

 Tenant manager scope is defined for tenant administrator.
 For a multi-tenant Cluster Server system, each tenant has an administrator.
 For a single-tenant Cluster Server system, the default cluster administrator is also the tenant administrator.